Mabe, Cornwall: Culture and community

-A ommunity primary school with 176 pupils serves the area.
+A community primary school with 176 pupils serves the area.
 Near the Antron Hill cross-roads, there is a pub, "The New Inn", and a Post Office general stores.
 The village also benefits from a children's playground for mixed ages, and two community halls which are used for a range of events and community activities throughout the year.

 Mabe Ladies' Choir was founded in 1931 by Edgar S. Kessell MBE and continues to this day.
 Other active community groups include a climate-focused action group and a bio-diversity group, Bloomin' Mabe.

 The village is located adjacent to the shared campuses of the leading creative arts institutions Falmouth University and the University of Exeter, situated within the parish boundary and opened in 2004.